-- Boolean satisfiability problem (SAT): Given a Boolean formula, determine whether there is an assignment of truth values to the variables that makes the formula true [4]. - K-CLOSURE problem: Given a directed graph G = (V, A) (V is the set of vertices and A is the set of edges) and positive integer k, determine whether there is a set V' of at most k vertices such that for all $(u, v) \in A$ either $u \in V'$ or $v \notin V'$ (see reference [Queyranne, 1976] from the Johnson and Garey book) [4].
+- Boolean satisfiability problem (SAT): Given a Boolean formula, determine whether there is an assignment of truth values to the variables that makes the formula true [4]. - Subset sum problem: Given a set of positive integers and target T, determine whether there is a subset of the integers which sum to precisely T [4].